Jesse Barfield

 Jesse Lee Barfield (born October 29, 1959) is an American former professional baseball player and coach.
-He played in Major League Baseball as an right fielder from 1981 to 1992 for the Toronto Blue Jays and the New York Yankees.
+He played in Major League Baseball as a right fielder from 1981 to 1992 for the Toronto Blue Jays and the New York Yankees.

-A two-time Gold Glove Award winner, Barfield was a strong defensive player featuring an impressive throwing arm that allowed him to lead the American League (AL) five times in outfielder assists.
-He ended his playing career ranked second only to Baseball Hall of Fame member, Chuck Klein, in outfielder assists per 1,000 innings.
+A two-time Gold Glove Award winner, Barfield was a strong defensive player with a powerful throwing arm that allowed him to lead American League (AL) outfielders five times in assists.
+He ended his playing career ranked second only to Baseball Hall of Famer Chuck Klein in outfield assists per 1,000 innings.
 He was also provided strong offense, winning a Silver Slugger Award and leading the American League in home runs in 1986, the same year he was named to the American League All-Star team.

-Injuries prematurely ended Barfield's major league career after just 11 seasons.
+Injuries prematurely ended Barfield's major league career after 11 seasons.
 He played his final season of professional baseball in 1993 with the Yomiuri Giants of the Nippon Professional Baseball league.
-After his playing career he worked as a major league coach for the Houston Astros, Texas Rangers and the Seattle Mariners.
+After his playing career, Barfield worked as a major league coach for the Houston Astros, Texas Rangers and the Seattle Mariners.

 Career

 Toronto Blue Jays (1981–1989)

-Selected by the Blue Jays in the ninth round of the 1977 amateur draft, Barfield debuted in the Majors in 1981, hitting .232 in just 25 games.
-He was a regular the following season and hit .246 with 18 home runs and 58 RBI, including the first pinch hit grand slam in Blue Jays franchise history.
-He finished eighth in American League Rookie of the Year voting and solidified himself as a regular in the lineup for years to come.
+Barfield was selected by the Toronto Blue Jays in the ninth round (233rd overall) of the 1977 Major League Baseball draft.
+He made his major league debut on September 3, 1981, going 1-for-4 with one RBI and a stolen base in a 4–3 win against the Chicago White Sox.
+In the fifth Inning, Barfield recorded an RBI single in off White Sox pitcher Steve Trout for his first career hit and RBI.
+He appeared in 25 games to close out the season, batting .232 with two home runs and 9 RBI.
+Barfield became the Blue Jays' starting right fielder the following season, and hit .246 with 18 home runs and 58 RBI in 139 games.
+On April 25, he hit the first grand slam in Blue Jays franchise history against the Boston Red Sox.
+After the season, Barfield finished eighth in American League Rookie of the Year voting.

-In 1983, Barfield hit .253 with 27 home runs and 58 RBI.
-The following year, he increased his average to .284 with 14 home runs and 49 RBI.
+In 1983, Barfield hit .253 with 27 home runs and 68 RBI in 128 games.
+The following year, he increased his average to .284 with 14 home runs and 49 RBI in 110 games.
 Barfield combined with George Bell and Lloyd Moseby to form what many analysts considered the best all-around outfields of the 1980s for the Blue Jays.